Jennifer West

 Jennifer West (born 1966) is an American artist.
 She is known for her digitized films that are made by hand manipulating film celluloid.
 She serves as faculty at the University of Southern California (USC) at the Roski School of Art and Design.
 She lives and works in Los Angeles.

 Wendy Vogel writes for Artforum.com, "Like her experimental predecessors, West forgoes narrative cohesion in favor of creating jumpy cuts and abstract visual collages––splicing, rolling, and drenching the celluloid using materials from Mylar tape to pickle juice, whiskey to candle smoke."
 Christopher Bedford wrote in Artforum on her work, "sexy, whimsical, painting-scale DVD projections walk that elusive line between pictorial modes with deftness, wit, and airy originality."
 Joanna Kleinberg wrote on her work in Frieze "the intermingling of materiality, feeling and identity creates a wild blend of synaesthetic experience wherein the substances of life literally and figuratively colour the film."

 Biography

 Jennifer West was born in 1966 in Topanga, California.

 She received her BA degree from the Evergreen State College in Olympia, Washington with an emphasis in film and video.
 She later obtained her MFA degree from Art Center College of Design (Pasadena, California) in 2004, where studied with Jeremy Gilbert-Rolfe, Mike Kelley, and Diana Thater.
 She serves as faculty at the University of Southern California (USC) at the Roski School of Art and Design.
+She is a 2026 Guggenheim Fellow and a 2025-26 Smithsonian Artist Research Fellow.